Callerya

 Callerya is a genus of flowering plants in the legume family, Fabaceae.
 It belongs to the subfamily Faboideae, tribe Wisterieae.
+It includes 12 species native to the eastern Himalayas, Indochina, southern China and Taiwan, and Peninsular Malaysia.
 Its species are climbers, generally reaching up to about 1 m tall.
 The genus has a somewhat complicated taxonomic history; its circumscription was substantially revised in 2019.

 Description

 Species of Callerya are scrambling climbers, growing over rocks or shrubs, reaching 0.5–1 m high.
 The leaves are evergreen and generally have 2–12 paired leaflets plus a terminal leaflet.
 The leaflets are usually 3–15 cm long, sometimes up to 22 cm long, by 2–6 cm wide, sometimes up to 10 cm) wide.
 The terminal leaflet is distinctly larger than the rest, and the basal pair usually smallest.
 The erect inflorescence is a terminal panicle (in C. bonatiana composed of axillary racemes), usually 6–20 cm long, but sometimes up to 40 cm.
 The individual flowers are 11–25 mm long and have the general shape of members of the subfamily Faboideae.
 The standard petal is 12–25 mm long by 8–17 mm wide, and is white, green, or various reddish shades from pink to mauve or violet, with a yellow or green nectar guide.
 The wing petals are shorter than the keel at 5–15 mm long by 2–5 mm wide, with short basal claws.
 The keel petals are 8–16 mm long by 3–6 mm wide, united into a cup.
 Nine of the stamens are fused together, the other is free; all curve upwards at the apex.
 The flat or inflated seed pods are 4–15 cm long by 1.5–4 cm wide, splitting when ripe to release usually two to five seeds.